fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

                     </dd>
                     <dt>interrupt</dt>
                     <dd>
                         An optional boolean value.
-Passing in a true value to remove all texts from the queue.
-Passing in the false value doesn't interfere the component state.
+The default value is false.
+Setting it to true will remove all texts from the queue before adding the text.
+Setting it to false does not interfere the component state.
                     </dd>
                     <dt>options</dt>
                     <dd>
                         An optional javascript object.
 To config the internal `SpeechSynthesisUtterance` instance.
-Refer to <a href="#utteranceopts-options">utteranceOpts Options</a> for the options that can be defined in this object.
+Anything that can go in <a href="#utteranceopts-options">utteranceOpts</a> can also be used as an option to this method.
                     </dd>
                 </dl>
             </td>